Christmas in London 2026: The 25 Most Magical Things to Do

 13. Christmas at Kew (Kew Gardens)

-If you’re looking for a magical and unique experience during the festive period, Kew Gardens is the place to be.
+If you’re looking for a magical and unique thing to do in London during the festive period, Kew Gardens is the place to be!
 Their illuminated trail and Christmas light displays are some of the most enchanting in London.

 As you walk through the gardens, you'll be surrounded by stunning lights, illuminated trees, and glowing pathways.
 The park is a great place to visit from mid-November throughout the month of December.